ardeshir/ardeshir.github.io/docs/access.md

 ### 5. Q: When assigned to a user, will this role allow the user to create managed disks in the subscription 1ecb3eac-5656-4637-9f34-8765d32ea63f?

 ### 5. Answer:
-1. Yes
-- Managed disks are in the Microsoft.Compute provider.
+- Yes.
+Managed disks are in the Microsoft.Compute provider.
 The user will be able to create managed disks.
 The notAction is not applicable to managed disks.

 ### 6. You have an Azure Active Directory (Azure AD) tenant named dangeroustoys.com and an Azure subscription named DTSub1.
 You enable Azure AD Privileged Identity Management.
 You need to secure the members of the Site Recovery Contributor role.
 The solution must ensure the administrators request access when they create labs.

 ### 6. Q: What should you do first?
 ### 6. Answer:
-1. 'From Azure AD Privileged Identity Management, discover the Azure resources of DTSub1.'
+- 'From Azure AD Privileged Identity Management, discover the Azure resources of DTSub1.'
 - When you first set up PIM for Azure resources, you need to discover and select the resources to protect with PIM.

 ### 7. Q: Which AD authentication methods allow you to handle sign-in completely in the cloud as long as you are going to use only natively Azure AD-supported sign-in features?
 ### 7. Answer:
-1. Password hash synchronization + Azure AD Seamless SSO
+- Password hash synchronization + Azure AD Seamless SSO
 - Password hash synchronization + Azure Active Directory Seamless Single Sign-On (Azure AD Seamless SSO) allow you to handle sign-in completely in the cloud as long as you are going to use only natively Azure AD-supported sign-in features.

 ### 8. An application has been configured for your Azure AD tenant.
 The application requires a large number of permissions including high privilege permissions to access organization data.
 During a pilot deployment of the application, it was found that users were unable to provide consent during initial application access.
 You would like to ensure that all users in the tenant will not be required to provide consent when using the application.

 ### 8. Q: What action should you take?
 ### 8. Answer:
-1. Grant tenant-wide admin consent.
+- Grant tenant-wide admin consent.
 - An administrator can grant consent on behalf of users in the tenant.
 When users access the application, they will not be required to provide consent.

 ### 9. Q: What built-in RBAC role allows full access to the assigned Azure resources except the ability to manage access?
 ### 9. Answer:
-1. Contributor
-- Contributor can manage Azure resources, but not give other users rights.
+- Contributor:  Contributor can manage Azure resources, but not give other users rights.

 ### 10. Q: What is the process of a user granting authorization to an application to access protected resources on their behalf?
 ### 10. Answer:
-1. Consent
-- Consent occurs during the sign-in process and is the process of a user granting authorization to an application to access protected resources on their behalf.
+- Consent: Consent occurs during the sign-in process and is the process of a user granting authorization to an application to access protected resources on their behalf.

 ### 11. Q: Which of the listed users can configure administrative units?
 - User A is assigned the role of Global Administrator and an Azure AD Premium P1 license.